-Acoustical Analyst Qualifications
+3.3.6 Acoustical Analyst Qualifications

-Any lead acoustical analyst or staff member responsible for the assessment of traffic noise impacts, traffic noise abatement, or review and approval of final noise reports shall at a minimum have a BS or BA degree in a related field and 5 years of demonstrated experience.

-In lieu of 5 years of experience, equivalent qualifications as determined by the Caltrans Environmental Analysis Division or successful completion of all of the following will be allowed:
+Any lead acoustical analyst or staff member responsible for the assessment of traffic noise impacts, traffic noise abatement, or review and approval of final noise reports shall at a minimum have a BS or BA degree in a related field and 5 years of demonstrated experience conducting environmental noise studies.
+In lieu of 5 years of experience, equivalent qualifications may be considered by the Caltrans Division of Environmental Analysis Division.